pityka/tasks/README.md

 The library provides autoscaling on Amazon EC2, or on a preconfigured set of nodes via SSH.
 Platform LSF is also available (open an issue if needed).

+## Configuration

+This library uses the Typesafe config library (https://github.com/typesafehub/config).
+See the `tasks/src/main/resources/reference.conf` file for available configuration keys.

 ## Serialization

 Serialization of user data is handled by uPickle in compile time.

+## Persistence

+Persistence is implemented with simple a filesystem base key-value store, or LevelDB.

 ## Distribution of application code